sampsyo/cs6120/content/blog/2022-05-10-compcert/index.md

 ### Proof of Correctness

 The source, intermediate, and target languages of CompCert all have formally defined semantics.
 The Coq proof assistant was used to prove that the transformations between these languages preserve semantics.
+For example, the semantics of C#minor is typeless and features infinite loops only.
+The transformation from Clight to C#minor needs to not only fit the Clight program into these restricted semantics, but also ensure the semantics preservation of behavior.

 The Coq formalization and proof amounts to 42,000 lines of Coq and approximately 3 person-years of work.
 14% of these lines define compilation algorithms, 10% specify language semantics, and 76% correspond to the correctness proof.

 Coq's extraction facility was used to generate an executable compiler.
 This process involves translating functional specifications in Coq into Caml code and then running the Caml code through the Caml compiler.
 Note that the correctness of CompCert relies on trust in this compilation chain since it has not been formally verified.